PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

             decryptionKey="4AFFE5CFAE4F97BFAE7736E5A6B85E921EF209FA84F4BC665993E72393B080DC" validation="SHA1" decryption="AES" />
 ```

-**Note: The skeleton of the machine key section will be added while installing the package**
+**NOTE: The skeleton of the machine key section will be added while installing the package**

+- Add the application's url to trusted sites.
+If your application's url is `http://foo.bar`, add `http://foo.bar` into trusted sites.

-**Note: Make sure you are browsing the application from a domain joined computer (same domain where the SPN is created)**
+**NOTE: Make sure you are browsing the application from a domain joined computer (same domain where the SPN is created)**

 ### Create SPN (Service Principal Name)

-**Note: This is mandate for front end browser applications, but for services it is not required.
+**NOTE: This is mandate for front end browser applications, but for services it is not required.
 In other words, if you want to access your application via browser, you need to have the SPN created, as mentioned below.**

 Identify the service account for which the application should be running under (imagine as your application running in IIS on an APP POOL, under a service account).
 If your application's url is `http://foo.bar`, then you have to create a SPN for the service account as `http/foo.bar`